 This floating eyeliner look is a bit more lived-in, as it employs the color along the outer corners of the upper lash lines, and then again blended into the entire span of each crease.
 While earthy in appeal, this particular look is meant to be a bit menacing, as it was created for Melissa Barrera's Scream premiere appearance.

 A Wicked Work of Art

-As if purple and black alone don't make for a fierce enough floating eyeliner look, here, celebrity makeup artist Nikki Wolff adds green and white to the mix for a final look that has us picturing Disney's Maleficent.
-Naturally, this wicked-good makeup look requires expert blending, precise lining, and exact touch-ups, so it's definitely not for the faint of heart.
+As if purple and black alone don't make for a fierce enough floating liner look, here, celebrity makeup artist Nikki Wolff adds green and white to the mix for a final look that has us picturing Disney's Maleficent.
+Naturally, this wicked good makeup look requires expert blending, precise lining, and exact touch-ups, so it's definitely not for the faint of heart.

 Loved the idea of Patrick Ta's vibrant orange floating eyeliner look on Aimee Song but want to extend the color across your entire lid?
 Here, you can see how it looks on Kirby Howell-Baptiste, courtesy of celebrity makeup artist Brandy Allen.

 To create the ultimate festival-ready floating eyeliner masterpiece, take a page out of celebrity makeup artist Jo Baker's book.
 To recreate this look she did for Grace Gaustad, choose five neon eyeliners (or use a damp brush dipped in your favorite neon eyeshadow palette, we love Violet Voss's Tie Dye For Eyeshadow Palette, $36) and apply each color in short segments.
 Then, using a densely bristled brush, lightly diffuse them to create an ever-so-slightly blurred appearance to mimic the look of a neon sign.